mattdibi/redox-keyboard/redox/README.md

 ## RGB Underglow

+> :warning: With this configuration:
+> - You don't need to solder the 4.7k resistors since the I2C connection won't be used.
+> - You can use only one hand as master.

 Parts:
 - [ ] WS2812/WS2812B LED strip
 - [ ] 24 AWG (or smaller) stranded wire (white, red, black are good choices)